 During the motion synthesis, the user defines the start and the end of the motion by selecting two points in the function motion space.
 The new motion can be generated by interpolation, a process that is suitable for two closely positioned motions.
 If the points are far from each other, we automatically traverse the space and find the shortest path between the closest motion vectors, effectively combining the animations together from the closest possible candidates.
-Using a subset of the OBN or points that are too far can result in the combination of two motions that is not visually plausible and introduce e.g., foot skating.
-In this case we apply motion optimization from (Kovar et al., 2002a) that has been modified and adapted to work directly in the ONB.
+Using a subset of the OBN or points that are too far can result in the combination of two motions that is not visually plausible and introduce, e.g., foot skating.
+In this case, we apply motion optimization from [21] that has been modified and adapted to work directly in the ONB. a function motion space.
+Novel motion can be synthesized by interpolating through existing motion vectors or by optimization directly in the ONB